 Sharing the Load

-The biggest preventable stressor for a caregiver is simply not having enough time in the day.
+The biggest preventable stressor for a primary caregiver is simply not having enough time in the day.
 Living your own life while also at least partially managing another adult’s life while working (as many caregivers do) is simply too much.
 It leaves us eating stale Doritos in the car instead of having lunch, and getting home late in the evening to find spouses and children already in bed, making us feel as though we’re leaving half of our daily to-do list undone.

 There is no magical do-everything solution to this, you need to get help.
 Though most elderly people with disabilities have multiple children and friends and extended family that could provide help, the responsibility will usually settle on just one person: you.
 The only way to share the load is to contact those people and delegate specific responsibilities to them.
 Many of us are afraid to have someone else step in, thinking that our loved one will feel abandoned, but it’s important to remember that there are other people that your loved one should interact with as well, and who have a vested interest in their well-being.